Incorporating Multiple Cluster Centers for Multi-Label Learning: Introduction

 \section{Introduction}

 Multi-label learning deals with the problem that each instance is associated with multiple labels simultaneously.
-Due to its ability to cope with the real-world objects with multiple semantic meanings, multi-label learning has been successfully applied in various application domains~\cite{zhang2014review}, such as tag recommendation~\cite{katakis2008multilabel,song2008sparse}, bioinformatics~\cite{clare2001knowledge,elisseeff2002kernel,zhang2006multilabel}, information retrieval~\cite{gopal2010multilabel,zhu2005multi}, rule mining~\cite{thabtah2004mmac,veloso2007multi}, web mining~\cite{kazawa2005maximal,tang2009large}, and so on.
+Due to its ability to cope with the real-world objects with multiple semantic meanings, multi-label learning has been successfully applied in various application domains~\cite{zhang2014review}, such as tag recommendation~\cite{song2008sparse}, bioinformatics~\cite{elisseeff2002kernel,zhang2006multilabel}, information retrieval~\cite{gopal2010multilabel,zhu2005multi}, rule mining~\cite{thabtah2004mmac,veloso2007multi}, web mining~\cite{kazawa2005maximal,tang2009large}, and so on.
 Formally speaking, suppose the given multi-label data set is denoted by $\mathcal{D}=\{\mathbf{x}_i,\mathbf{y}_i\}_{i=1}^n$ where $\mathbf{x}_i\in\mathbb{R}^d$ is a feature vector with $d$ dimensions (features) and $\mathbf{y}_i\in\{-1,+1\}^q$ is the corresponding label vector with the size of label space being $q$.
 Here, $y_{ij}=1$ indicates that the $i$-th instance $\mathbf{x}_i$ has the $j$-th label (or equivalently, the $j$-th label is a relevant label of $\mathbf{x}_i$), otherwise the $j$-th label is an irrelevant label of $\mathbf{x}_i$.
 Let $\mathcal{X}=\mathbb{R}^d$ be the $d$-dimensional feature space, and $\mathcal{Y}=\{-1,+1\}^q$ be the $q$-dimensional label space, multi-label learning aims to induce a mapping function $f:\mathcal{X}\rightarrow\mathcal{Y}$, which is able to correctly predict the label vector of unseen instances.

 To solve the multi-label learning problem, the most straightforward solution is Binary Relevance (BR)~\cite{boutell2004learning,tsoumakas2009mining}, which aims to decompose the original learning problem into a set of independent binary classification problems.
 However, this solution generally achieves mediocre performance, as label correlations are regrettably ignored.
-To ease this problem, a large number of multi-label learning approaches take into account label correlations explicitly or implicitly to improve the learning performance.
-Examples include chains of binary classification~\cite{read2009classifier,read2011classifier}, ensemble of multi-class classification~\cite{tsoumakas2011random}, label-specific features~\cite{zhang2014lift,huang2016learning}, feature selection~\cite{huang2018joint}.
+To solve this problem, a large number of multi-label learning approaches take into account label correlations explicitly or implicitly to improve the learning performance, such as chains of binary classification~\cite{read2011classifier}, ensemble of multi-class classification~\cite{tsoumakas2011random}, label-specific features~\cite{zhang2014lift,huang2016learning}, and feature selection~\cite{huang2018joint}.